 For families in Maryland and throughout the country going through probate and estate administration proceedings, accusations of undue influence or coercion can be upsetting and incredibly damaging to family relationships.
 Of course, throwing around accusations without any evidence is something most wish to avoid, but how can you be certain that the indicators you’ve noticed require action?

-At The Law Offices of Scott Alan Morrison, P.A., we can help you through all aspects of estate administration and probate.
+At The Law Office of Morrison & McGrew, P.A., we can help you through all aspects of estate administration and probate.
 We understand the complex family dynamics in play during probate and want to make sure we take appropriate steps to protect you and your loved one’s legacy.

 Have you been wrongfully deprived of your inheritance?

 Perhaps you knew that you were included in a loved one’s will or trust and at the last minute, a change was made and you were excluded.
 Or maybe you were promised specific items from the estate and just before your loved one passed, those items were passed off to another who you are certain had little claim to them.